|

 unless expressly authorized herein.

 In Sep.
 2010 Senate Bill 949 was passed, to stop this practice.
-For more info about SB 949, see the Action page.
+For more info about SB 949, see that bill's section on the Action page.
 If you receive one of these moving violation tickets (speeding, lane change, stop sign, etc.) issued under a section of the local muni code rather than the State Vehicle Code, please contact me.

 Here are the localities known to have issued these illegal tickets, and some of the ordinances they cite under: